DCMLab/standards/docs/source/pipeline/pipeline.rst

 * ``ms3 review -M -N -X -F -D`` (or, if you continue with the setup above, ``ms32 review -M -N -X -F -D``) and
 * committing the changes with the message ``ms3 review -M -N -X -F -D (v2.1.0)`` (or whatever the latest version is).

-If there is nothing to be committed, we're already done.
+Our goal is to eliminate the presence of any file ending on ``.warnings`` in the ``reviewed`` folder (they are simple text files).
+The review command stores occurring warnings in one such file per piece and deletes those files where all warnings have been dealt with.
+In other words, when no ``<piece>.warnings`` is present, we're done already (if, however, you spotted a warning in the output of the review command that wasn't captured, that's probably a bug, please let us know).

 Otherwise, we need to fix the warnings one after the other.
-There are three ways to deal with a warning:
+For more detailed instructions, please refer to the :ref:`warnings` section of the annotation workflow.
+To quickly sum it up, there are three ways to deal with a warning:

-* Fix it, execute ``ms3 review -M -N -X -F -D -i <filename>`` to see if it has disappeared, and commit the change.
+* Fix it, execute ``ms3 review -M -N -X -F -D -i <filename>`` to see if it has disappeared, and commit the changes.
 * Declare it a false positive.
 * Create an issue to make sure someone deals with it later.

-For more details, please refer to the :ref:`warnings` section of the annotation workflow.
+Proceed that way until all ``.warnings`` files are gone (or contain warnings that you have created an issue for) and create a Pull Request.